wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a chat platform designed for shops, communities, social networks, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is a chat platform designed for shops, communities, social networks, online traders, radio stations... and any other kind of website looking to boost engagement!

 Help your customers with live support chat, grow your buddypress community with group and private chat conversations.

-Start your 14-day free trial now.
+Start your 14-day free trial now!

 ####Features####